D0liphin/OSCWeek5/README.md

 10. Yay, you did it!
 In order to submit things, we have to copy things back to the remote machine.
 Use `scp` for this, in much the same way we did before.

+## Use Git

+This is a mostly better way of doing the previous thing, but you **must make sure your repository is private**, which is a bit of work to make smooth.

 # Setting up InfOS